 Depression is becoming a topic that finds itself in more conversations today than ever before.
-Yet a stigma still surrounds the disorder, with many people feeling ashamed to talk about their own struggles suffering from it, and there’s also the issue of other people approaching the subject in ignorance when discussing someone who may be afflicted by it.
+Yet, a stigma still surrounds the disorder, with many people feeling ashamed to talk about their own struggles suffering from it.
+There’s also the issue of other people approaching the subject in ignorance when discussing someone who may be afflicted by the disorder.
 People who suffer from depression may find others telling them, “Well why don’t you just snap out of it?
 You’ll get over it.”
 And depression isn’t the only disorder targeted by such ignorance, for other illnesses also find themselves discussed with a lack of educated regard.

 It seems whenever the subject of Obsessive-Compulsive-Disorder (OCD) is brought up, it always appears to be the brunt of a joke.
-“I’m so OCD when it comes to organizing my books,” or “I have to wash my hands, I just get too OCD from touching the garbage” are just a couple examples of how the disorder gets tossed around.
+“I’m so OCD when it comes to organizing my books,” or “I have to wash my hands, I just get too OCD from touching the garbage,” are just a couple examples of how the disorder gets tossed around.
 Across multiple forms of pop culture, OCD is typically depicted in a means of someone continuously washing their hands, counting things, or repeatedly checking on something.
-The visual representation focuses on obsession in physical actions, demonstrated in such films like the comedy What About Bob?
+The visual representation focuses on obsession and compulsion in physical actions, demonstrated in such films like the comedy What About Bob?
 But while the disorder is always displayed as a compulsion to check on things, rarely is it ever discussed how the mental side of obsession and intrusive thoughts work.
-Rarely is it ever shared how OCD may force thoughts into one’s head, with visuals that could be about harming someone or themselves (the individual knowing fully well they would never do such things).
+Rarely is it ever shared how OCD may force thoughts into one’s head, such as having visuals that could involve harming someone (the individual knowing fully well they would never do such things).
 Please keep in mind, these intrusive thoughts are not hallucinations, but simply just intrusive thoughts.

 In today’s day and age, we have much more pop culture that takes a serious approach to mental illness, discussing and properly analyzing various disorders.
-Yet the one thing that acts as a major hurdle in the discussion of mental illness, is that of bridging the gap from those disorders, to another party’s sympathy (specifically, those who don’t live with mental illness).
+One thing that acts as a major hurdle in the discussion of mental illness, is bridging the gap from those disorders, to another party’s sympathy (specifically, those who don’t live with mental illness).
 It’s mentioned that stigma surrounds mental illness since it isn’t a “visual” problem; you can’t point out depression or OCD since it isn’t noticeable like a broken leg.
 However, it isn’t just a matter of people being able to comprehend mental illness like they would a broken limb, but rather understanding what exactly that person is feeling.
-For with all our recent depictions of mental illness, there are very few that provide some sort of relatable depth in feeling.
+With all our depictions of mental illness, there are few that provide some sort of sympathetic depth in feeling.

-It’s with this in mind that given more recent years, video games are taking the first major steps outside of film and literature to discuss mental health.
-Perhaps other than film, mental illness has always been used as a trope in gaming; how many of us who have played horror or action games can share stories of the generic “crazies” we’ve come up against, or venturing through the lunacy of a mental asylum.
+It’s with this in mind that in more recent years, video games are taking the first major steps outside of film and literature to discuss mental health.
+Perhaps other than film, mental illness has always been used as a trope in gaming.
+Think of all the horror and action games with the generic “crazies” that come up while venturing through a mental asylum.
 It is only within the past few years where we’ve begun to see an evolution in this sort of storytelling, with one of the best examples being that of Neverending Nightmares.

 The game was released back in 2014, but has since become available on the majority of major platforms (with the exception of Xbox and Nintendo devices).
 Developed by Infinitap Games, Neverending Nightmares is the creative journey of Matt Gilgenbach.
 The developer has stated that the game heavily focuses on his own experiences in regards to mental illness.
 "Neverending Nightmares is a psychological horror game inspired by the real horror of my battle with obsessive-compulsive disorder and depression," Gilgenbach shared in an interview with Gamespot back in 2013.

 When you first start the game, your character (a young man) is having this visual of a girl he has just stabbed.
 He wakes up to realize it was just a nightmare.
 As you exit his bedroom, you begin to move about the house, unaware of what may happen.
-Eventually you find yourself walking outside, finding the grave of that same girl (where it’s revealed that she’s the character’s sister).
+Eventually you find yourself walking outside, finding the grave of that same girl (where it’s revealed that she is the character’s sister).
 The character wakes up once again, realizing it was just another nightmare.
 His sister is there talking to him, seeming just fine.
-As he roams about the halls, a ghostly version of his sister appears behind him, her eyes all blody.
-He comes to a room with a bloody axe, and just upon picking it up, the game transitions into a short video of the character tearing open his arm, pulling out its insides.
+As he roams about the halls, a ghostly version of his sister appears behind him, her eyes black with blood seeping from them.
+He comes to a room with a bloody ax, and upon picking it up, the game transitions into a short video of the character tearing open his arm, pulling out its insides.
 As the character screams, he wakes up again, realizing it’s just another nightmare.

 In the past, going back to those tropes of fighting one’s way through mental asylums, players have been pelted with the imagery of over-the-top insanity.
 There’s nothing to feel in these cases, for the imagery plays into the theatrics as you’re rushing about rooms with your weapons.
 In Neverending Nightmares, however, you are constricted to taking your time through somewhat ridged paths.
 This minimalism forces you to take your time and observe.
 The changes that take place throughout the game can be fairly minor (such as shadows on the wall), or can be truly horrific (in the moments with violence or monsters).

-The game is full of scenes where the character witnesses visuals of harming others and themselves, all with those moments being nothing more than nightmares.
-These sequences accurately depict the sort of mind games that OCD plays onto its victims, and how that in turn creates a depression within them.
+The game is full of scenes where the character witnesses visuals of harming others and themselves, with those moments being nothing more than nightmares.
+These sequences accurately depict the sort of mind games that OCD plays on its victims, and how that in turn creates a depression within them.
 And in regards to the latter, from the beginning of the game, one cannot deny the immediate gloom that is felt.
-The artwork and score present this somber, heartbreaking element as you slowly move from room to room, on edge as to what to expect.
+The artwork and score present this chilling, somber element as you slowly move from room to room, on edge as to what to expect.